lakenen/grunt-saucelabs-browsers/README.md

 Type: `Function`
 Default value: `function () {}`

 A function to receive (and do something with) the list of available platforms.
+Return a set of browsers you wish to have included in grunt.config.

 #### options.transform
 Type: `Function`